OpenSILEX/opensilex-opencpu-docker/README.md

 sudo systemctl enable docker
 ```

 ## 2.7.
-Configure Docker DNS which allows docker containers it to connect to internet
+(Optional) Configure Docker DNS which allows docker containers it to connect to internet (Only if you have issue with DNS)

 ### 2.7.1.
 Get servver DNS configuration